everydayhero/parallax-scrolling/README.md

 ## Demo:
-Download and view [example/example.html](example.html) or visit http://d2h3g7rbnequ8a.cloudfront.net/parallax-scrolling/example.html
+Download and view the example or visit http://d2h3g7rbnequ8a.cloudfront.net/parallax-scrolling/example.html

 ## Version: